giorgigutsaevi/giorgigutsaevi/README.md

 - 👀 I’m interested in all things related to Web Development!
 - 🌱 I’m currently learning JavaScript and its wonderful framework React.js
 - 💞️ I’m looking to collaborate on projects that will challenge me!
+- I love learning new things and will always give a helping hand.
-- I'm always eager to go an extra mile!
+- Always eager to go an extra mile!
 - 📫 How to reach me:
   Email: george.gutsaevi@gmail.com